OCT-FPGA/OCT-Tutorials/README.md

 ## Standalone FPGA experiment workflow

-1. Develop applications in MOC.
+1. Create a VM in MOC to develop applications.
 Follow [these instructions](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/mocsetup/account-setup-and-configuration.md).
-2. Build a bitstream and host executable.
+2. Build a bitstream and a host executable.
 3. Set up a CloudLab node.
 Follow [these instructions](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/README.md).
 4. Copy the bitstream and executable to the CloudLab node.
 5. Run the application.